 - Vitamin D levels

 Blood tests can be used to assess how many eggs are left in the ovary (also called ovarian reserve).
-The tests include anti-Müllerian hormone (AMH), Day 3 FSH, and a clomiphene challenge test.
+The tests include anti-Müllerian hormone (AMH), Day 3 FSH and estradiol.
 These are strong predictors of how well your body will respond to fertility drugs.
 The results of these blood tests, along with the resting follicle count (also called the antral follicle count), are the most conclusive tests of ovarian reserve.

 Follicle-Stimulating Hormone (FSH) Levels